Chagas disease

 What is Chagas disease?

 Chagas disease, also known as American trypanosomiasis, is a potentially life-threatening disease caused by the parasite Trypanosoma cruzi.
 It is most commonly transmitted by biting insects known as ‘kissing bugs’ that are infected with the parasite.
+It can also be passed from mother to child during pregnancy and childbirth.
 As people typically show no symptoms for many years, most are unaware they have Chagas.

 Up to a third of people with Chagas will suffer heart damage that becomes evident only many years later and can lead to progressive heart failure or sudden death.
 Chagas kills more people in Latin America each year than any other parasitic disease, including malaria.